infinum/enumerations/Migrate.md

         WHEN '1' THEN 'first'
         WHEN '2' THEN 'second'
         WHEN '3' THEN 'third'
-        WHEN '6' THEN 'sixth'
-        WHEN '7' THEN 'seventh'
         END
     SQL
     )
   end

+  def down
+    execute(<<-SQL
+      UPDATE my_table
+      SET my_enum =
+        CASE my_enum
+        WHEN 'first' THEN '1'
+        WHEN 'second' THEN '2'
+        WHEN 'third' THEN '3'
+        END
+    SQL
+    )
 end
 ```